 Risk Analysis

-The table below outlines the primary risks associated with ATS Corporation and Columbus McKinnon Corporation.
+The following table outlines the key risks associated with ATS Corporation and Columbus McKinnon Corporation.

 MetricATS CorporationColumbus McKinnon Corporation